Membrane Switch Backlighting

 What are the Backlighting Options for Membrane Switches?

 One of the ways to enhance the user experience and differentiate your equipment from the competition is to incorporate backlighting into the membrane switch design.
 Backlighting involves strategically placing lights into the membrane switch construction to make keypads, legends, and displays easier to read.
 There are specific cosmetic and cost advantages and disadvantages to be considered, based on the backlighting method employed.
-Pannam can guide you in the most cost-effective backlighting technique for your user-interface assembly.
+Pannam can guide you in the most cost-effective backlighting technique for your user-interface assembly, and offers a complete range of backlighting technologies, including:

 LEDs are used primarily as indicator lights, and are a popular, low-cost, point-source lighting method.
 Embedded LED’s emit very little heat, and come in a variety of colors including red, yellow, green, blue, white, and bi-color lamp packages.
 Various intensities are available, some of which are especially designed for viewing in outdoor environments.